gormlyja/FundraiserManager/README.md

  As a user, I want to be able to see information about a fundraiser so that I can compare how much they have sold compared to other participants and see if / how many rewards they qualify for from the organizers.

  Example 1
-Given: A feed of fundraiser data are available
+<br>Given: A feed of fundraiser data are available
-When: The user searches for a particular fundraiser (recognizable name)
+<br>When: The user searches for a particular fundraiser (recognizable name)
-Then: The fundraiser app will return any results and save in view list
+<br>Then: The fundraiser app will return any results and save in view list

 Example 2
-Given: Fundraiser data available
+<br>Given: Fundraiser data available
-When: The user searches for “aaofdnoas” (not recognizable text)
+<br>When: The user searches for “aaofdnoas” (not recognizable text)
-Then: The fundraiser app will not return any results and not save in view list
+<br>Then: The fundraiser app will not return any results and not save in view list

 Example 3
-Given: The fundraiser app saved user’s searched fundraiser
+<br>Given: The fundraiser app saved user’s searched fundraiser
 When: The User clicks and views the fundraiser
-Then: The user will see how much they have sold compared to other participants
+<br>Then: The user will see how much they have sold compared to other participants

 Example 4
-Given: The fundraiser app saved user’s searched fundraiser
+<br>Given: The fundraiser app saved user’s searched fundraiser
 When: The User clicks and views the fundraiser
-Then: The user will see how many rewards they qualify for from the organizers
+<br>Then: The user will see how many rewards they qualify for from the organizers

 Example 5
-Given: The user has previous fundraisers in the view list
+<br>Given: The user has previous fundraisers in the view list
-When: Some of the previous fundraisers have expired
+<br>When: Some of the previous fundraisers have expired
-Then: The user can select expired fundraiser and click delete button to remove from the view list.
+<br>Then: The user can select expired fundraiser and click delete button to remove from the view list.
 ## Class Diagram

 ### Class Diagram Description